DannyAziz/personal-site/README.md

 ## Markdown

-Posts on this site are markdown files, using `foo` and `bar` to parse them into html.
+Posts on this site are markdown files, using `react-markdown` and `gray-matter` to parse them into html.